creatvie-introvert/sudologic/README.md

 - As a user, I want to share my results so I can celebrate or compete with friends.

 **Returning Users and Long-Term Use**
-- As a user, I want the game to autosave so II can return to it later without losing progress.
+- As a user, I want the game to autosave so I can return to it later without losing progress.
-- As a user, I wan tp ttrack my daily streak so I stay motivated to play regularly.
+- As a user, I want to track my daily streak so I stay motivated to play regularly.
 - As a user, I want a setting panel so I can control features like sound, contrast, or input modes.
 - As a user, I want the interface to include accessibility options so I can play regardless of my needs.
 - As a user, I want to recieve confirmation before resetting or starting a new game so I don't accidentally lose my progress.